-Rebecca Buckwalter-Poza is a Fellow with the Legal Progress team at American Progress, focusing on access to justice and civil rights issues.
+Rebecca Buckwalter-Poza is a fellow for Legal Progress at American Progress, focusing on access to justice and civil rights issues.
 Prior to joining American Progress, she worked on progressive political, policy, and legal projects on five continents.

 During the 2008 presidential election, Buckwalter-Poza served first as the director of special projects at the Progressive Accountability Office—a project of the Center for American Progress and Media Matters for America.
 She later served as the deputy national press secretary for the Democratic National Committee.
 She has also consulted to international political projects as an integral member of the office of James Carville and directed national issue campaigns for Change.org.
 Buckwalter-Poza previously held fellowships with the Asian Human Rights Commission and Asian Legal Resource Center and the U.S. Attorney’s Office for the District of Connecticut.
 She has served on national advisory boards for Generation Progress and Advocates for Youth.
 Her commitment to public service has been recognized by Glamour magazine and the Harry S. Truman Scholarship Foundation.

 Buckwalter-Poza graduated from Harvard College with honors and received her J.D. from Yale Law School.
-She clerked for the Honorable Margaret A. Ryan on the U.S. Court of Appeals for the Armed Forces, as well as the Honorable Juan R. Torruella on the U.S. Court of Appeals for the First Circuit.
+She clerked for Judge Margaret A. Ryan on the U.S. Court of Appeals for the Armed Forces, as well as the Judge Juan R. Torruella on the U.S. Court of Appeals for the First Circuit.